doc4d/docs/docs/Project/compiler.md

 :::

-A hierarchical list of components being compiled is displayed in the Compiler window.
+A list of components being compiled is displayed in the Compiler window.
 If an error is detected in a component, its compilation is stopped but the process continues for other components.

-- Components with at least one error can be unfolded to display the list of errors and appear **in bold**
+- Components with at least one error can be unfolded to display the list of errors and appear **in bold**.
 - Components with at least one warning can be unfolded to display the list of warnings.
+- Components wihout errors cannot be unfolded.